flightxd/stealth-sdk/README.md

-# Reflex Components
+# Stealth Components

-Reflex Components are a standard component set built on the Reflex component framework.
-You can find more information at [reflex.io](http://reflex.io).
+The Stealth Components are an opensource set of components leveraging the Flight-Stealth component framework.
+You can find more information at [FlightXD.com](http://flightxd.com).